GTON-capital/gcd-protocol/README.md

 # GCD Protocol

-[Unit Protocol](https://gton.capital/) is a decentralized protocol that allows you to mint stablecoin [USDP](contracts/USDP.sol) using a variety of tokens as collateral.
-See the [docs](https://docs.unit.xyz/).
+[GCD Protocol](https://gton.capital/) is a decentralized protocol that allows you to mint stablecoin [GCD](contracts/GCD.sol) using a variety of tokens as collateral.
+Based on [Unit Protocol](https://docs.unit.xyz/).

 #### [Contract addresses](CONTRACTS.md)